 Australia remains one of the world leaders when it comes to agricultural exports, which makes Australia a top country for studying agriculture.
 It’s the top exporter of wheat, rice, and sugar products.

 With 55% of the country being devoted to agricultural use, it is no surprise why Australia is one of the best destinations for agricultural education.

 For one, there are lots of universities that offer this program.
-The long list includes top-ranked institutions, such as the University of Queensland, University of Western Australia, University of Sydney, and University of Melbourne (UMelb).
+The long list includes top-ranked institutions, such as the University of Queensland, the University of Western Australia, the University of Sydney, and the University of Melbourne (UMelb).

 One of the best options for applicants by far is UMelb, the number one ranked institution in the country.
 It offers the BS Agriculture program, which is ranked 35th globally.
 Because of this, UMelb agriculture graduates have a high employment rate of 92%.